Hexastrike/Slhasher/README.md

-# Slasher - Bulk VirusTotal Hash Lookups
+# Slasher - Bulk VirusTotal Indicator Lookups

 Slasher is a bulk IOC checker.
 Paste hashes, IPs or domains, let Slasher query VirusTotal in parallel, watch progress live, then export results as a CSV file — all from a single web interface.